Injury prevention for tennis and other racket sports

 For tennis players who are just starting out or who have suddenly increased their training load, a common overuse issue is the shortening of the coracobrachialis.
 This muscle is located across the front of your shoulder and is used to bring the arm forward.
 To prevent this problem from occurring you should stretch regularly with the arm positioned behind the torso.
 A doorframe is ideal to create this position and stretch.

 Although many shoulder injuries require rotator cuff strengthening, a comprehensive rehabilitation program must also include scapular stabilization exercises.
 The main muscles providing scapular stabilization are the rhomboids, trapezius, and serratus anterior.
-Weakness of the scapular muscles will lead to dysfunction of the scapulohumeral rhythm, which may cause or lead to shoulder injury (Binkley, 2006).
+The weakness of the scapular muscles will lead to dysfunction of the scapulohumeral rhythm, which may cause or lead to a shoulder injury (Binkley, 2006).
 During normal scapulohumeral rhythm, the scapula slides over the rib cage and is held in place by the serratus anterior.
-If weakness occurs, the scapula will stand prominent from the rib cage when the arm is protracted against resistance.
+If weakness occurs, the scapula will stand prominently from the rib cage when the arm is protracted against resistance.
 This is known as winged scapula.

 The exercises we recommend to build the rhomboids, mid trapezius and serratus anterior for scapula stabilisation include standing row using resistance bands, swiss ball dumbbell reverse flies, or wide grip bent over row using weights.
 Incline press-ups are a good remedial exercise to build up to full press-ups, which strengthen arms, back and chest.